 Laura Taouk, M.A.
 (Extern), is a doctoral student in the Clinical Psychology (PhD) program at American University.
 Over the past four years, she has provided individual and group therapy to clients with diverse backgrounds and identities in a variety of mental health settings, including the Counseling Center at American University, the James J. Gray Psychotherapy Training Clinic, the Washington DC Veterans Affairs Medical Center, and the Catholic University of America Counseling Center.
 Laura takes an integrative approach to therapy; she draws upon humanistic, cognitive-behavioral, and other evidence-based treatments considered within a multicultural framework and tailored to the needs of individual clients.
 She strives to promote safe, collaborative therapeutic relationships.
 Her clinical interests include anxiety, depression, and trauma, as well as identity development and interactions between mental and physical health.
 Her professional affiliations include the American Arab, Middle Eastern, and North African Psychological Association (AMENA-Psy).
 Laura sees patients in our Washington DC office.

-Eric Teeters, Psy.D.
-(Postdoctoral Fellow), is a graduate of The Chicago School of Professional Psychology, Washington D.C.
+Eric Teeters, Psy.D. is a graduate of The Chicago School of Professional Psychology, Washington D.C.
 He is a Baltimore native and has graduated from the University of Maryland, College Park, as well as Johns Hopkins University.
 Prior to his training in psychology, Dr. Teeters worked for nearly a decade as an environmental scientist with NOAA.
-Dr. Teeters has trained clinically at the Johns Hopkins University School of Medicine and at two traditional mental health practices in the D.C. region.
-He completed his pre-doctoral internship at the Central Virginia Veterans Affairs Healthcare System in Richmond, Virginia.
+Dr. Teeters has trained clinically at the Johns Hopkins University School of Medicine and at multiple traditional mental health practices in the DMV region.
+He completed his doctoral internship at the Central Virginia Veterans Affairs Healthcare System in Richmond, Virginia.
 Dr. Teeters has a patient-centered approach and utilizes a biopsychosocial lens and believes that every patient is unique and has different experiences and circumstances affecting them.
 His approach is individualized to each patient’s unique needs, strengths, and experiences, yet it is firmly rooted in the evidenced-based principles of CBT, ACT, and mindfulness.
 Dr. Teeters has a special interest in health and medical psychology.
-He is proficient in working with a range of chronic physical health conditions, including organic and functional gastrointestinal disorders, autoimmune disorders, diabetes, cancers, traumatic brain injury, HIV, and chronic pain.
+He is proficient in working with health/illness anxiety and a range of chronic physical health conditions, including gastrointestinal disorders, autoimmune disorders, diabetes, cancers, traumatic brain injury, HIV, insomnia, and chronic pain.
+He is sex positive and LGBTQIA+ affirming.
 Dr. Teeters also has extensive experience working with PTSD, OCD, and mood disorders.
-He is sex positive and LGBTQIA+ affirming.
-Dr. Teeters is a licensed Psychologist in Maryland, and as a Psychology Associate in Washington, D.C. , and sees patients in both locations.
+Dr. Teeters is a Licensed Psychologist in Maryland, Virginia, DC, and Michigan.
+He sees patients in our DC and Bethesda offices.
+He is also able to provide telehealth services to patients in PSYPACT states.

 Zara Wright, Ph.D.
 (Postdoctoral Fellow), is a graduate of Northwestern University and the University of Minnesota.
 She received her clinical training in a variety of settings, including the Minneapolis VA Healthcare System, the University of Minnesota Department of Psychiatry, two community mental health centers in the Minneapolis-St. Paul metropolitan area, and a private practice specializing in neuropsychological assessment.
 In addition to her clinical training, Dr. Wright has extensive experience in quantitative research, with a focus on dimensional models of psychopathology and the relationship between personality and mental health.
 Dr. Wright views psychotherapy through the lens of her individual-differences research: she subscribes to a collaborative, flexible, and tailored approach, honoring her clients’ individuality and cultural context.
 Dr. Wright practices integrative, evidence-based treatment, incorporating relevant principles and skills from CBT, DBT, and mindfulness-based approaches.
 In her work, she strives to create a genuinely warm, trusting, and nonjudgmental environment marked by cultural sensitivity and humility.
 Her clinical interests include trauma, depression, anxiety, OCD, phobia, personality disorders, and issues related to diversity.
 Dr. Wright is licensed as a Psychology Associate in Washington, DC and Maryland and sees patients in both locations.